Skip to main content

 The cloud tends to get the reputation of being an elusive construct that can help you or your business stream information, house sensitive data, and facilitate communication efforts without it having an address or place of residence.
 While the cloud does help you do all of those things, it does not reside in the sky.
 The cloud lives in a data center somewhere out of sight.

-Over the years, LDI has seen how vital working in the cloud can be for companies looking to enhance their workflow, stay current, and keep their data secure.
-LDI’s Cloud Services division can help customers migrate their data, business processes, and communication platforms to the cloud with added customer support after the initial implementation.
+Over the years, LDI Connect has seen how vital working in the cloud can be for companies looking to enhance their workflow, stay current, and keep their data secure.
+LDI Connect’s Cloud Services division can help customers migrate their data, business processes, and communication platforms to the cloud with added customer support after the initial implementation.

 This article will go over what the cloud is, how it works, and how your business can use it.
 By the end of this article, you will understand the cloud and how it can help your business’s workflow and overall performance.